Teages/C2v3-to-StoryBoard/README.md

 A Program to convert CytusII Chart to StroyBoard.

+To-do: Use Object-Oriented Programming method to rebuild it. :)

 ## English
 1. Choose your C2V3 chart file, and put it on the program....